owlchester/kanka/docs/running.md

 ### Testing

 You're now ready to test your app.
 Navigate to (localhost:8081)[http://localhost:8081] and you should see the Kanka application.

+We recommend making an alias in your `/etc/hosts` file to point `kanka.test` to your localhost, so what (kanka.test:8081)[http://kanka.test:8081] also works.

 ### Shutting down